cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 ## An Ansible Development Stack

-One Implementation of an Ansible Orchestration Development Stack that leverages some now and old *magical* powers.
+One Implementation of an Ansible Orchestration Development Stack that leverages some new and old *magical* powers.

 Christopher Steel, 2018